A DOG’S HOME IS NOT HIS CASTLE

 1. Dogs get overheated, dehydrated, and suffer heat stroke quite easily.
 They are also susceptible to sunburn.

 Beneficial alternative- Mental stimulation is more exhausting and favorable for a puppy than misguided physical activity.
-Training your puppy to sit, stay, walk on a leash, play ball, or come-when-called, just to name a few, will tire him out and benefit both of you much more.
+Training your puppy to sit, stay, walk on a leash, play ball, or come-when-called, to name a few, will tire him out and benefit both of you much more.

 1. When pet parents can’t handle or control their puppy in the house, they use a Band-Aid by putting the puppy outside.
-The only purpose that serves is to relieve the pet parent of the tension and stress caused by whatever the puppy was doing.
+The only purpose that serves is to relieve the pet parent of the tension and stress caused by whatever the puppy is doing.
 This immediate fix fixes nothing else.

-The truth is, the more time a dog spends outside alone, the worse his behavior will be inside your home, even when you are home with him.
+The truth is, the more time a dog spends outside alone, the worse his behavior will be inside your home, even when you are with him.
 When a puppy can do anything he wants, to anything he wants, whenever he wants, how can he understand that the same lack of rules does not apply inside?

-If your property, deck, closed-in patio, or sunroom, becomes your dog’s kingdom, what about the castle?
+If your property, deck, closed-in patio, or sunroom becomes your dog’s kingdom, what about the castle?

 Leave a Reply